ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/g-m/log-consolidated.rst

 #.
 Add the Kafka Appender to the log4j2.xml file;
    see the sample on the :ref:`log4j2.xml<log4j2-config-ref>` page.
 #.
 Include the kafka-clients.jar file
-   in the class path of the :ref:`kamanja<kamanja-command-ref>` and :ref:`StartEngine.sh<startengine-command-ref>` scripts.
+   in the class path of the :ref:`kamanja<kamanja-command-ref>` script.
 #.
 Add the NodeID environment variable to the
-   kamanja and StartEngine scripts.
+   kamanja scripts.
 #.
 Run Kamanja.
 #.
 Check the errors that are pushed to Kafka topics.